gbmhunter/blog/content/programming/compilers/mplab-xc-compilers/index.md

 The MPLAB XC compilers are a range of compilers built by Microchip, which **compile C/C++ source code for 8, 16 and 32-bit PIC microcontrollers**, as well as the dsPIC DSCs.

-{{< img src="mplab-xc-compiler-microchip-logo.png" width="282px" caption="The logo for the range of MPLAB XC compilers.
-Image from http://www.microchip.com/."  >}}
+{{% figure src="mplab-xc-compiler-microchip-logo.png" width="282px" caption="The logo for the range of MPLAB XC compilers.
+Image from http://www.microchip.com/."  %}}

 ## Licensing

 The _Free_ versions of the MPLAB XC compilers allow for limited optimisation (both in w.r.t. size and speed).
 The _Standard_ and _Pro_ versions allow for increased optimisation levels.

-{{< img src="mplab-xc-compiler-build-status-output-memory-summary-licensing.png" width="540px" caption="Build status output from the free version of the MPLAB XC compiler."  >}}
+{{% figure src="mplab-xc-compiler-build-status-output-memory-summary-licensing.png" width="540px" caption="Build status output from the free version of the MPLAB XC compiler."  %}}

 ## MPLAB X IDE Integration